Celebrity Deaths 2016: It’s Not Just You, This Year Was Deadlier Than Usual

 — JustJared.com (@JustJared) December 29, 2016

-In 2014, pop culture said goodbye to a total of 89 celebrity names.
+In 2014, pop-culture said goodbye to a total of 89 celebrity names.
 Some of those included Maximilian Schell, Harold Ramis, Mickey Rooney, Bob Hoskins, Jerry Vale, Maya Angelou, Chuck Noll, Casey Kasem, Tony Gwynn, James Garner, Lauren Bacall, Joan Rivers, and Joe Cocker.
 The full list can be found here.

 In 2015, the number went up to 100 celebrity deaths, including Donna Douglas, Mario Cuomo, Rod Taylor, Ernie Banks, Leonard Nimoy, James Best, Percy Sledge, B.B.
 King, Betsy Palmer, Omar Sharif, Ken Stabler, Jackie Collins, Yogi Berra, Scott Weiland, Robert Loggia, and Natalie Cole.
 The full list can be found here.

 That brings it to celebrity deaths for 2016.
-Final tally, or at least the final tally as of Dec.
+The final tally, or at least the final tally as of Dec.
 29 when the thread was posted — 112.
 While the previous years included a number of people famous as actors, actresses, politicians, and sports figures, most were somewhat older in age or their accomplishments were tied to older generations.
 (Think NFL star Stabler or Rockford Files leading man Garner.)

 The celebrity deaths in 2016 have seemed to focus on cultural icons from the 1970s, ’80s, and beyond, forcing, as Fox News observes, Generation X to take a more in-depth look at its own mortality.

-The generation that came into adulthood learning and mastering the Internet and, to a great degree, social media, is now reacting to high-profile deaths of people they knew for Princess Leia, “Purple Rain,” and “Faith,” and it isn’t coming easy.
+The generation that came into adulthood learning and mastering the Internet and social media is now reacting to high-profile deaths of people they knew for Princess Leia, “Purple Rain,” and “Faith,” and it isn’t coming easy.

 As Rob Withrow, 43, opined to Fox, “We were the generation that was going to change the world.
 When I was a young man, I watched people my age stand in front of tanks in Tiananmen Square and tear down the Berlin Wall.
 Now I find myself complaining about arthritis in my hands and taking care of my aging parents.”